Understanding Service Logs

 ---|---|

-Retention Days |
+Retention Days (defaults to 30 days) |

-Pagerduty Service Key |
+PagerDuty Service Key (for optional alerting) |

 Once you set your logging settings, you're good to go.
-The Service Logs automatically save to Unqork's database so you can query the logs at any time.
+The service logs automatically save to Unqork's database so you can query the logs at any time.
 We'll show you how to access these longs in a bit.
-First, let's set up Service Logs for remote execute calls.
+First, let's set up service logs for remote execute calls.

 Setting up Service Logs for Remote Executes

-You can also set up Service Logs to capture the details of your remote execute calls.
+You can also set up service logs to capture the details of your remote execute calls.
 Remote executes are when a module executes on Unqork's server.
 You have some flexibility with what you capture in these logs.
 Capturing the request and response bodies of your calls makes future troubleshooting easier.
 You'll set up the request and response body log through Environment Administration.

 Let's look at the options for the Server Side Execution Request/Response Body Log drop-down in Environment Administration.